-These fraudulent websites may also contain malicious code which executes on the user’s local machine when a link is clicked from a phishing email to open the website.
+These fake websites can also contain harmful code that runs on your computer if you click a link in a phishing email to open the site.

 Types of Phishing Attacks